nicholaskajoh/ivy/README.md

                         width,frame_height|0,frame_height [i.e the whole video
                         frame])
-  --showdroi            display/overlay the detection roi on the video --mctf MCTF           maximum consecutive tracking failures i.e number of
+  --showdroi            display/overlay the detection roi on the video --mcdf MCDF           maximum consecutive detection failures i.e number of
-                        tracking failures before the tracker concludes the tracked object has left the frame
+                        detection failures before it's concluded that an object is no longer in the frame --mctf MCTF           maximum consecutive tracking failures i.e number of tracking failures before the tracker concludes the tracked object has left the frame